NASA-IMPACT/SNWGMO-Sherpa/_pages/about.md

 A data-driven personal website
 ======
-Like many other NASA projects and programs, knowing whereyou are in a process and what the next steps are can be complex.
+Like many other NASA projects and programs, knowing where you are in a process and what the next steps are can be complex.
 We hope this site can help you navigate our process.

 Getting started
 ======